isomerpages/moe-yuanchingsec/_admissions/Sec 1 Registration 2026.md

 outcome of their application with the school on 2 Jan 2026.</p>
 <p><u>Day 1 Reporting Time &amp; Student e-Handbook:</u>
 </p>
-<p>On Thursday, 2 Jan 2026, Sec 1 students will report in school uniform
+<p>On Friday, 2 Jan 2026, Sec 1 students will report in school uniform by
-by 8:15AM.
+8:15AM.
 All Sec 1 students to gather at foyer, you will be directed to your respective classes.
 All students are expected to be properly attired with proper haircut (refer to Section Important Information: General Rules for School).</p>
 <p>Please refer to the <a href="https://go.gov.sg/yc2026-hb" rel="noopener noreferrer nofollow" target="_blank"><u>2026 Student e-Handbook.</u></a>